 Please note: Proliferating cells are only sent out to destinations where we can guarantee express delivery within 24 hrs.

 Where do the primary human cells come from?
 Are they able to endure such a long trip?

 All cells are shipped from our premises in Germany.
 The cryopreserved vials are shipped with plenty of dry ice.
 For some countries, when delivery cannot be guaranteed within 3-4 days, we use vapor shippers.
 Upon receipt of the cells, store them in liquid nitrogen until they are thawed and seeded.
 We have shipped many cryopreserved cells to countries all over the world.
 When they are thawed according to the PromoCell protocol, viabilities are achieved as specified in the CoA (≥70%).

 How does PromoCell ship the proliferating cells?

-Proliferating cells are shipped in T25 or T75 flasks completely filled with Growth Medium together with warm packs (37°C) that keeps the cells warm for several hours during the transport.
+Proliferating cells are shipped in T25 flasks completely filled with Growth Medium together with warm packs (37°C) that keep the cells warm for several hours during the transport.
 Usually, the flasks arrive at room temperature and should be placed in the incubator for 3 hrs before changing the media or subculturing the cells.